 In order to achieve greater engagement, at Lighthouse American School we have designed more dynamic and flexible spaces, creating opportunities to interact and learn beyond the rooms.

 Studying at Lighthouse American School opens a whole new world of opportunities to our students.
 They will be able to study in the USA, Canada, Spain or Europe.
 They choose.

 An authorized by the New England Association of Schools and Colleges High School diploma will enable them to study in the US.
 Because our 11th and 12th grade students will follow the IB program, they may choose to study among all 50 OECD affiliated countries in the world.

 Our goal is not just the use of technology.
 On the other hand, we understand it as a tool that helps us optimize classroom development, student follow ups and the communication with teachers and students that will promote a collaborative environment.

 We cannot forget we are entering a digital era where students must master the necessary competences to cope with all society demands from them.
 A solid moral education is a must when handling these issues, since the digitalization of society also entrails certain risks.
 We help our students develop a responsible and conscious attitude towards the digital world.

 Normal routines and daily classes are held in English, thanks to our North American teachers.
 This means our students become English native speakers in all subject areas.

 Nonetheless, Spanish is more than just a second language.
 Let’s not forget that it is the second most important language in the world.

-Furthermore, 2nd grade elementary students will start studying German as a third language.
+Furthermore, 2nd grade elementary students will start studying Chinese as a third language.